 The Sensitive Exam Teaching Associate (SETA) program was developed in collaboration with the College of Medicine, University of Saskatchewan.
 Male and female teaching associates are trained to teach Health Sciences students how to perform sensitive exams such as breast, pelvic, and urological examinations and to guide students while this exam is performed with their bodies.
 Specifically, SETAs provide feedback on technique, communication skills and patient rapport during the sensitive exam, providing Health Sciences students with safe, educational encounters and critical learning experiences that allow them to gain confidence in fine technical skills and sensitive communication skills.

-If you are interested in working as a SETA, please review the position description and complete the general SP application form online.
+This program is offered at both the Saskatoon and Regina sites.
+If you are interested in working as a SETA, please review the position description and complete the appropritate SP application form online.
 The SETA program will be discussed during the interview stage.

 Simulated patients (SPs) are members of the community who are interested in healthcare education and able to portray a range of unique physical symptoms, personal histories, emotions and patient concerns in interactions with students, residents and educators.
 Many have backgrounds in theatre or healthcare, come from all walks of life and reflect the wider community with which healthcare professionals work.
 SP contributions are invaluable teaching tools and help shape the University of Saskatchewan’s safe learning and practice environment.

-If you are interested in joining the general SP pool, please review the position description and complete the application form online.
+If you are interested in joining the SP Program in either the Saskatoon or Regina campus, please review the position description and complete the appropriate application form online.

-Every January and February, the CLRC hosts the Pediatrics Assessment Module and recruits members of the community and their children to participate.
+Every January and February, the CLRC in Saskatoon hosts the Pediatrics Assessment Module and recruits members of the community and their children to participate.

 During this module, first-year medical students learn how to interact with a child patient and their parent/caregiver.
 This involves asking them about the child’s current health and medical history, and completing a non-invasive head-to-toe physical assessment.
 If you have a child between the ages of 3 and 8 years old, we hope you will consider participating!